revaturelabs/interviewquestions/Java.md

 ---

-12. How does spring know if your request is post, get or put in your controller?
+12. How does Spring know if your request is post, get, or put in your controller?

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

-The spring determines the type of HTTP request POST, GET, PUT based on the HTTP method specified in the request.
-Spring checks the HTTP method and url pattern to map that request to a specific method.
+The Spring framework determines the type of HTTP request (POST, GET, PUT) based on the HTTP method specified in the request.
+Spring checks the HTTP method and URL pattern to map that request to a specific method.

-For example, If we send an GET request with a specific url.
-The spring will automatically map that request to a method which is having `@GetMapping` annotation with matching url pattern.
+For example, if we send a GET request with a specific URL, Spring will automatically map that request to a method which has the `@GetMapping` annotation with a matching URL pattern.

 </blockquote>